samrocketman/ekeyfinder/readme.txt

 You can also combine the above command-line options with the following save options in order to save product key information to a file:

-/delim <character>    Many countries use a “,” and not a “.” as decimal separator.
+/delim <character>    Many countries use a "," and not a "." as decimal separator.
-                      This means they can't use “,” as field separator, and they use another character instead.
+                      This means they can't use "," as field separator, and they use another character instead.
 /savecsv <Filename>   Save the list of product keys into a comma-delimited
                       text file.
+/saveini <Filename>   Save the list of product keys into a ini text file.

+/savehtml <Filename>  Save the list of product keys into a web document.

 Examples